Meta Business Manager Setup in 2026

 To do this, simply click on the blue button: “+ Add.”

-If you want to claim an existing page, just search for the name of the page and claim it.
+If you want to claim an existing page, simply search for the page’s name and then claim it.

 Adding Ad accounts

-The heart of your Business Manager.
-Here you can create and manage campaigns later on.
+The heart of your Meta Business Manager.
+This is where you’ll create and manage campaigns later on.

-You can claim existing advertising accounts here or create a new advertising account.
+Here, you can claim existing ad accounts or create a new one.

-Then choose whether you want to add an existing advertising account, request access, or create a new advertising account.
+Then choose whether you want to add an existing ad account, request access, or create a new ad account.

 Adding Instagram-accounts